 Your landing page is the online face of your business.
 This article will make sure your business’ face is a smiling one.

 Your landing page is what takes a random internet user and turns them into a lead or a customer for your business.
+Whether it is a Facebook landing page or a form embedded into your website, it is an essential tool to capture leads.
 Optimizing this page can mean an increase of thousands of dollars in revenue, as your conversion rate goes from 10 percent to 40 or even 50 percent.

 In this article you’ll learn exactly what a landing page is, how to create one, and the five steps you need to take to create an optimized landing page that will make your business money.

-A landing page is exactly what it sounds like: the page within your website that internet traffic “lands” on when they come to your site.
+What is a landing page?
+In brief it is exactly what it sounds like: the page within your website that internet traffic “lands” on when they come to your site.

 This traffic may have come from anywhere: your inbound or outbound marketing efforts, advertising, search, syndication, etc.